ajLapid718/YahooFantasyBasketballScript/Start_Active_Players_Lite/README.md

 #### Input pertinent information

 Some information is required in order for this activity to be properly automated.
 For this version of the script to work, it is necessary for a user to manually edit the source code.
 In other words, once you have downloaded this repository (a term that refers to a folder on GitHub) or copied the script `Start_Them.rb` to your computer, you will have to type in your Yahoo e-mail address within the quotation marks.
 The same goes for your password in addition to your team name.
+The same applies toward the amount of days (default value is seven days) you would like to set your lineup for.
 An example of a valid entry would be:

 - `YOUR_EMAIL_ADDRESS = "person123"` or `YOUR_EMAIL_ADDRESS = "person123@yahoo.com"`
 - `YOUR_PASSWORD = "password321"`
 - `YOUR_TEAM_NAME = "Concrete Jungle"`
+- `NUMBER_OF_DAYS = 14`

 It is typically unsafe to have your private information in any file on your computer, so you may have to keep re-entering and removing your information in a back-and-forth manner each time you would like to set your active players.
 However, the plus side to this is that if are comfortable with leaving your information in the file, then you may never have to retype your information again for the rest of the fantasy season unless you change your password.
 You could just open the terminal and run the script with less hassle involved.
 Keep in mind that once these variables (constants) are filled out here, you do not have to alter any other part of the source code at any point.